 Our systems, operating from 700 MHz to 100 GHz, allow us to detect both intended and unintended radio emissions.
 We are also able to identify important object characteristics such as approximate size, and if and how fast the object is tumbling using doppler radar.

 Keeping an eye on known asteroids is important for planetary defence.
 Tracking their trajectory so we know if they become 'potentially hazardous objects' that could collide with the Earth.
-Using the transmit capability at CDSCC (NASA) and collaborating with the Jet Propulsion Laboratory (JPL), University of NSW and University of Tasmania we've successfully detected radar echoes from a number of near-Earth asteroids, helping refine knowledge of their orbits and characteristics such as their rotation rate.
+Using the transmit capability at the Canberra Deep Space Communication Complex (CDSCC), that CSIRO manages for NASA, and collaborating with the Jet Propulsion Laboratory (JPL), University of NSW and University of Tasmania we've successfully detected radar echoes from a number of near-Earth asteroids, helping refine knowledge of their orbits and characteristics such as their rotation rate.

 As the only bi-static radar system in the southern hemisphere, we have an important role for the close approaches of asteroids in the southern skies.

-Our Parkes radio telescope, Murriyang, began supporting space missions in 1962, when it tracked the first interplanetary space mission, Mariner 2, as it flew by the planet Venus.
+Murriyang, our Parkes radio telescope, began supporting space missions in 1962, when it tracked the first interplanetary space mission, Mariner 2, as it flew by the planet Venus.

 Our radio telescopes are valuable for spacecraft tracking due to their large collecting area and advanced data acquisition systems.
 Operating as a ground station for space missions complements the astronomy research conducted with our telescopes and helps us maintain these world-class research instruments.